GPS : 48°20'45.3 N 4°45'43.6 W

 In the centre, Saint Peter is holding the key to paradise in his right hand.

 On the right is Saint Pol Aurélien, hailing from Wales and accompanied by 24 other monks.
 According to legend, he landed, around 480 AD in Ushant, then moved to Lampaul-Plouarzel.
 He allegedly founded a monastery in Lamber in Ploumoguer, stayed in Lampaul-Ploudalmézeau and then moved to Batz's island where a dragon was terrorizing the population.
-Saint Pol Aurelian forced the beast to throw himself into the sea.
+Saint Pol Aurelian forced the beast to throw itself into the sea.
 King Childebert I, son of Clovis, appointed him bishop and entrusted him with the diocese of Occismor, now St-Pol-de-Léon, whose cathedral preserves his relics.
-Look closely: at its feet, the defeated dragon symbolizes paganism.
+Look closely: At his feet, the defeated dragon symbolizes paganism.

-But look more closely at this curious stained glass window where a strange hand protrudes from the saint's garment at knee level.
+But look more closely at this curious stained-glass window where a strange hand protrudes from the saint's garment at knee level.